DiarmuidHenry/Project-01/readme.md

 # Collooney Physiotherapy Website - PP1<!-- omit from toc -->

-This project is a website for a physiotherapy clinic based in Collooney, Sligo.
+This project is a website for a physiotherapy clinic based in Collooney, Co.
+Sligo.

 They provide a quality service and pride themselves in being industry leaders.
 They therefore want a professional website that suits their branding and their ethos.
 Since they are located in a region with lower population density, they want somewhere that people can discover not only information about their services, but also connect with them through social media, thereby increasing their potential client pool.